-Figure 1 illustrates how these 90 Parties that include the concept of equity in their NDCs are distributed according to two indicators:
+Figure 1 illustrates how these 91 Parties that include a reference to the principle of equity in their NDCs, are distributed according to two indicators:

-- Cumulative emissions per capita in the period 1990-2019.
-This indicator can be used to inform about the historical responsibility of the country. - GDP per capita.
-This indicator reports on the country's capacity to address climate change mitigation and/or adaptation measures (World Bank).
+- Cumulative CO2 emissions per capita in the period 1990-2019.
+This indicator can be used to inform about the historical responsibility of the country (Gütschow J et al., 2021). - GDP-PPP per capita.
+This indicator reports on the country's capacity to address climate change mitigation and/or adaptation measures (World Bank, 2023).

 The orange lines indicate the average value of the global GDP-PPP (USD, year 2020) (vertical line) and the global average of emissions per capita (horizontal line).
 Both values were calculated with the data available from the 196 countries which are Parties to the UNFCCC.
-The colors of the points indicate the World Bank's country classification by income level.
+The countries are classified as Developed, LDCs and SIDS, and Developing (excluding LDCs and SIDS) countries.
+The colors of the points indicate the group to which each country belongs.
+Additionally, the white points show countries of any group which have not referred to the principle of equity in the Fairness and Ambition section.